wp-plugins/members-import/readme.txt

 * Allows setting user role.
 * Sends new user notification (if the option is selected)
 * Shows password nag on user login (if the option is selected)
-* If username already present in database then this user will not register thus we are avoiding the multi use of same username.
+* If username already present in database then this user will not register, in this way we can avoid the multi use of same username.

 == Installation ==